 Differential pressure decay leak testing uses traditional pressure decay parameters, but tests for leaks by measuring a pressure change between a reference volume of air and the test part volume.
 In differential pressure decay leak detection, the test measures the rate of pressure loss between the reference volume and the part volume as a leak.
 It is quick, reliable, and sensitive enough to detect small leaks.

-Versatile Differential Pressure and Pressure Decay Test SystemsCincinnati Test Systems’ LPC 528 differential pressure decay leak detection instrument provides both dP and dP/dT testing options.
+Versatile Differential Pressure and Pressure Decay Test SystemsCincinnati Test Systems’ differential pressure decay leak detection instruments provides both dP and dP/dT testing options.
 The dP test reports the “pressure drop” over the full test time, while the dP/dT test measures the pressure drop and reports the “average leak” to specify the pressure loss per second.

-Our LPC 528 and T-28 systems provide the following measurement ranges for differential pressure decay leak detection:
+Our MH, LPC 528, and I28 instruments provide the following measurement ranges for differential pressure decay leak detection:

 - Test pressure control accuracy: 1.5% FS